MolBIFFM/diana/README.md

 - Su, G. et al. (2010) **GLay: community structure analysis of biological** **networks**, *Bioinformatics*, 26, 3135 – 3137.

-This project aims to extend upon analyses enabled by combining them.
+This project aims to extend upon analyses enabled by combining these tools.

 ---